Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 This removes pressure from both of you.

-At this stage, your goal is not numbers or sex.
+At this stage, your goal isn’t numbers or sex.
 Your goal is reps and practice.
 This is how to approach women without frying your nervous system.

 Research shows shyness has a strong negative correlation (r = −.49) with initiating relationships, not because shy men are less capable, but because they stop themselves before reality can correct the distortion.